Compile-time checking of non-allocating functions

 Where can I use “assume”?

-It is possible to place [@zero_alloc ..]
+It is possible to place [@zero_alloc ..] annotation on function definitions and

 let-bindings of functions (as in the example above).